 One of the biggest benefits of VR in recruitment is the ability to simulate real-life work experience.
 A fully immersive VR skill test can effectively highlight successful candidates.
 Based on their aptitude tests and capability assessments.
 Through one-way video interviews, recruiters can read facial descriptions and personalities, allowing them to get to know candidates in depth.
 This differs completely from analysing them through pre-recorded video interviews.
 VR allows recruiters to read candidates better ‘in person’ than through edited videos.
 Through gamification, recruiters can identify heightened interactive and commitment skills early in the hiring process.

 VR is a great method for providing training and probation periods for new employees.
 Potential workplace accidents or business disruptions are non-existent problems for employers.
 Augmented reality training can help candidates fully immerse themselves into learning work skills.
+One of these tools, is Pixaera, that brings experiential learning games to the professional world with virtual reality training software for your employees.
 This is especially useful for teaching complicated tasks to new or remote workers.
 For example, the British Army recently provided virtual experiences for driving tanks and skydiving.
 Which helps employees to better understand the structure of the business and their job descriptions.

 Virtual Workplace Tours